Do Colleges Check for AI in Application Essays?

 Admissions officers read essays for insight into your personality and voice.
 Officially, most schools have not announced that they use specialized AI detectors on applications.
 However, tools do exist to check writing style, and it is entirely possible that some college admissions officers use them.

-We always recommend writing your essay in your own voice and being honest about your experiences.
+Key advice: We always recommend writing your essay in your own voice and being honest about your experiences.
 Authenticity is key to a successful college application essay.
-When you write in your genuine voice, admissions officers can sense your personality, values, and unique perspective.
-They want to understand who you are beyond your grades and test scores.

 Understanding AI Essay Detection

 Admissions officers care most about an essay that reflects your personality and growth.
 They look for genuine details and sincere reflection.
-Many experts warn that college essays should never be copied or heavily assisted by AI without citation.
 Using an AI tool to draft your essay and submitting it as-is is risky: it's considered dishonest.

 How to Avoid Being Flagged by AI Detectors

 Write naturally and from the heart.
-In a calm, familiar workspace, draft your essay at your own pace.
-Write exactly how you would speak or write in real life.
-Admissions officers value a personal tone over a perfectly formal one.
-Be sure to include personal anecdotes, specific memories, and feelings.
+Draft your essay at your own pace, exactly how you would speak or write in real life.
+Include personal anecdotes, specific memories, and feelings.
 These details are unique to you and hard for an AI to invent.
-Use first-person ("I did this" or "I felt that") often, since AI tends to write in a more detached style.
-For a comprehensive guide on avoiding AI detection, check out our detailed guide on how to avoid getting college essays flagged by AI essay detectors.
+For a comprehensive guide, check out our detailed guide on how to avoid getting college essays flagged by AI essay detectors.

 Tips to avoid AI-detector flags: